nirajkumar90060516-ai/Niraj-demo/README.md

 # Niraj-demo
-this is demo for git and GitHub class
+this is demo for git and GitHub class.